tanushreed003/image_app/README.md

-its a test project
+It's a test project used to upload an image.
-vvvvvvvvvv